-‘A Dog’s Purpose’ Footage ‘Really Upsetting’ Says Spokesperson Lisa Vanderpump
+‘A Dog’s Purpose’ Footage ‘Really Upsetting,’ Says Spokesperson Lisa Vanderpump

 “While I do not know all of the details and cannot speak to the level of care and caution that went into this moment, I am shaken and sad to see any animal put in a situation against its will.
 I signed on to a film that truly stands out as one of the most beautiful love letters to animals I have ever seen.”

-In the wake of the video’s release, the American Humane Society, an organization responsible for ensuring the health and welfare of animals on film sets, have announced they are launching an investigation into the event.
-Animal activists PETA have started a campaign to boycott the film, with the hash tag #BoycottADogsPurpose already trending on Twitter.
+In the wake of the video’s release, the American Humane Society, an organization responsible for ensuring the health and welfare of animals on film sets, has announced they are launching an investigation into the event.
+Animal activists PETA started a campaign to boycott the film, with the hash tag #BoycottADogsPurpose already trending on Twitter.

 Show everyone why they should #BoycottADogsPurpose!
 Tag @peta in a post of your dog & their special purpose ❤️ https://t.co/2yRgPkfFFQ pic.twitter.com/97F19RMaO2